-As stated above the rear extension proposed is largely the same as that included on the application refused by Members at the April planning committee.
-The concerns raised at that time and the reason for refusal related to the number of people proposed to be living in the property.
-The size, location and design of the extension was not cited as reasons for refusal and therefore were deemed to be acceptable.
+As stated above the extensions proposed are the same as those included on the application refused by Members at the April planning committee.
+The concerns raised at that time and the reason for refusal related to the number of people proposed to be living in the property, the size, location and design of the extension was not cited as reasons for refusal and therefore were deemed to be acceptable.